Brent Walker: Collapse

 Brent Walker accumulated debts of £1.2bn by 1991 with debt-financed acquisitions.
 A collapse in property prices and high interest rates placed the company in financial difficulties.
 George Walker was ousted from the Board in 1991 and the group's bankers took control, enforcing a process of sale of the company's assets.
 Following the sale of William Hill in 1997, the company was removed from the stock exchange and wound up.

-Serious fraud trial
+Fraud trials

+In the 1980s, actress Joan Collins launched a multi-million pound lawsuit against Brent Walker (who arranged finance and distribution for the films The Stud and The Bitch) at London's High Court, in a dispute about royalties.
+Collins alleged fraud, conspiracy, and breach of contract, after royalty payments stopped being sent regularly from 1980 onwards and without details.
+In February 1986, before a verdict was reached, Collins accepted £147,233 as an interim settlement in the matter on the condition that independent accountants were hired to determine the true extent of the films financial success and how much she and her partners were owed (her partners were named as former husband Ron Kass, and sister Jackie Collins).
+Brent Walker agreed to this on the condition that Collins drop the allegations of fraud and conspiracy from her case, and that the accountants' fee would not exceed £40,000.

 In 1994, the Serious Fraud Office brought a case against George Walker and Brent Walker's former finance director Wilfred Aquilina, accusing them of inflating profits at the film division by £19.3m in an effort to lure investors.
 After a four and a half month trial costing an estimated £40m, Walker was cleared of all charges, while Aquilina was convicted of false accounting, sentenced to 18 months imprisonment suspended for two years, and fined £25,000.